rkwada/rkwada/README.md

 # Hello! 👋
-My name is Rikuo Wada, a Web Design and Development student studying at NAIT.
+My name is Rikuo Wada, an emerging Web Designer and Front-End Developer.

 I am currently learning how to build responsive and user-friendly websites.